Colours by

 wearing black shorts, Ray Clemence, in the England

-goal, wore his usual uniform.
+goal, wore his usual strip.
 West Germany's

-stockings bore the three adidas stripes across the
+socks bore the three adidas stripes across the

 tops.